zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 # ^ if you don't have my package.json scripts, you would run
 #   meteor --production
 ```
+> **UPDATE** there is a new meteor 1.5.1+ feature where you don't have to add the package
+> you can just add it for the start...
+> `meteor --extra-packages bundle-visualizer --production`
+> which I have setup in `package.json` as `npm run start-profiled`

 Then an overlay happens in your browser and you can hover over parts to see what they total size is for the part, and it's children...